heereenveen/SelfAssessment/Skills/JavaScript.md

   - this 🖐️ used
   - arrow function 🖐️ used
   - async function 🖐️ used
-  - call 🎓 known
+  - call 🖐️ used
-  - bind 🎓 known
+  - bind 🖐️ used
   - apply 🖐️ used
   - instanceof 🖐️ used
   - ...spread 🖐️ used
   - ...rest 🖐️ used
   - typeof 🖐️ used
-  - destructuring 👂 heard
+  - destructuring 🖐️ used
-  - generator 👂 heard
+  - generator🖐️ used
-  - iterator 👂 heard
+  - iterator 🖐️ used
-  - async generator 👂 heard
+  - async generator 🖐️ used
-  - async iterator 👂 heard
+  - async iterator 🖐️ used
   - chaining 🖐️ used
-  - optional chaining 👂 heard
+  - optional chaining 🖐️ used
   - IIFE 👂 heard
-  - global 👂 heard
+  - global 🖐️ used
-  - globalThis 👂 heard
+  - globalThis 🖐️ used
-  - window 👂 heard
+  - window 🖐️ used
+  - getters and setters 🖐️ used
   - getters and setters 👂 heard
   - __proto__ 👂 heard
   - prototype 🖐️ used